Quartic asymmetric exchange for two-dimensional ferromagnets with trigonal prismatic symmetry

-\textbf{Conclusion.} We used symmetry analysis to obtain all contributions to the free energy density of the form $n_i n_j n_k\nabla_l n_p$ that are allowed by the point group $D_{3h}$.
+\textbf{Conclusions.} We used symmetry analysis to obtain all contributions to the free energy density of the form $n_i n_j n_k\nabla_l n_p$ that are allowed by the point group $D_{3h}$.
 There are exactly seven such contributions.
 Only two of them can be chosen as independent if boundary terms are ignored, and only one of these two does not vanish in a 2D system.
-We demonstrated that the quartic term $w_\parallel=n_x\left(n_x^2-3n_y^2\right)\left(\nabla_x n_x+\nabla_y n_y\right)$ looks compatible with spin spirals observed in a recent experiment on FGT.
-It does not stabilize circular skyrmions, but for FMs with an easy plane it can stabilize bimerons.
+We demonstrated that the quartic term $w_\parallel=n_x\left(n_x^2-3n_y^2\right)\left(\nabla_x n_x+\nabla_y n_y\right)$ looks compatible with the spin spirals observed in a recent experiment on FGT.
+It does not stabilize circular skyrmions, but for FMs with an easy plane, it can stabilize bimerons.
 We estimated the radius and energy of such bimerons analytically and calculated their profiles numerically by solving the Euler-Lagrange equation.
-We argue that the quartic asymmetric exchange term $w_\parallel$ introduced in this Letter should be considered as a potential source of noncollinear magnetic textures in many 2D intrinsic ferromagnets.
+We argue that the quartic asymmetric exchange term $w_\parallel$ introduced in this paper should be considered a potential source of noncollinear magnetic textures in many 2D intrinsic ferromagnets.
 To investigate the role of this term numerically, one may use the effective Heisenberg model that we derived.
+We also note that there exist many mechanisms that can produce noncollinear magnetic textures.
+Here we propose a natural replacement of DMI for systems where the latter is forbidden.